Vision AI: Visual Anomaly Detection

 When estimating the time-to-market for computer vision-based applications, some stakeholders overly focus on the model development timelines and forget to factor in the extra time needed for data collection, cleaning, and validation along with model training, testing, and deployment.
 Combined, these factors can significantly shift project timelines.

 Also, deploying industrial machine vision just to eliminate the human factor is not the right approach prevailing in the current market.
-These Surface Defect Detection platforms can easily replace the quality control department of a production line only if there is an actual use case with quality visual inputs to be processed, analyzed, and deployed in order to get the best ROI.
+Surface defect detection platforms can easily replace the quality control department of a production line if users provide actual use cases with quality visual inputs.
+These inputs need to be processed, analyzed, and deployed to achieve the best ROI.

 How High Peak Software’s Vision AI is powering industries with production-ready solutions